-HIV-prevention pill can be taken as needed
+HIV pre-exposure prophylaxis can be taken as needed

-Reuters Health - Men can safely take a pill that protects against the virus that causes AIDS when they need it, instead of every day, suggests a new study.
+Reuters Health - Men at risk for HIV infection can safely take pre-exposure prophylaxis (PrEP) when they need it, instead of every day, suggests a new study.

-In a study of gay and bisexual men, researchers found that taking four doses of the drug around the time of sexual activity cut the risk of being diagnosed with the human immunodeficiency virus (HIV) by 97 percent.
+In a study of gay and bisexual men, researchers found that taking four doses of PrEP around the time of sexual activity cut the risk of being diagnosed with HIV by 97 percent.

 The pill, marketed by Gilead as Truvada, contains a combination of the two anti-HIV drugs emtricitabine and tenofovir disoproxil fumarate.
-Truvada was approved by the U.S. Food and Drug Administration for pre-exposure prophylaxis (PrEP) in 2012.
+Truvada was approved by the U.S. Food and Drug Administration for PrEP in 2012.
 Typically, the pill is taken daily.

-The participants and the dosing schedule used in the new study were drawn from a clinical trial known as IPERGAY, which was discontinued early in 2014 after the drug was found to be highly effective at protecting against HIV.
+The participants and the dosing schedule used in the new study were drawn from the IPERGAY clinical trial, which was discontinued early in 2014 after the drug was found to be highly effective at protecting against HIV.

 "There are consistent data suggesting that on-demand PrEP before and after sex strictly following the IPERGAY dosing schedule . . . is also highly effective and could be an alternative to daily PrEP," said Dr. Jean-Michel Molina, lead author of the new study and principal investigator of the trial.